Klasmart-Engineering/klasmart-xapi-service/README.md

 #### Configuration

-Copy/paste `.env.example` in the `localDev` directory, rename it to `.env`, and modify as necessary.
+env files are located in the `localDev` directory.
+View the [dotenv-flow](https://www.npmjs.com/package/dotenv-flow) docs for examples of how to customize environment variables.

 All record sender implementations are optional, but at least one must be included.
 To exclude an implementation, comment out the corresponding environment variable in your `.env` file.